 - Prevent and reduce ghost fishing through facilitating actions to prevent dumping of fishing gear.

-- Establishment of public-private sector partnerships to identify best practices and develop new industry solutions together with actions for empowering women engagement in reduction of MPL efforts and development of a detailed project proposal for pilot projects, replication and global scaling-up of the GLP Project achievements under a phase II project.
+- Establishment of public-private sector partnerships to identify best practices and develop new industry solutions together with actions for empowering women engagement in reduction of MPL efforts and development of a detailed project proposal for pilot projects, replication and global scaling-up of the GloLitter Project achievements under a phase II project.